Ostorlab/KB/WEB_SERVICE/DNS/_MEDIUM/SUBDOMAIN_TAKEOVER/recommendation.md

+Below are recommendations to mitigate the risk of subdomain takeover attacks:

-- remove the DNS record for the subdomain
+- **Remove vulnerable subdomain**: Remove the DNS record for the reported vulnerable subdomain
-- regularly check your inventory and ensure the subdomain is still in use and you are still in control of everything your subdomains point to.
-- choose your service provider wisely, and ensure they provide enough security measures to protect your subdomains.
+- **Regularly audit and monitor subdomains:** Routinely review all subdomains to ensure they are actively used and necessary.
+- **Remove unused third-party services:** Eliminate unnecessary third-party services to reduce the risk of subdomain takeover.
+- **Choose your service provider wisely:** Avoid providers with a track record of subdomain takeover issues.